gitbls/ndm/README.md

 * Speaking of proper addresses, ndm lets you easily assign specific IP addresses to specific devices.
 For instance, the system running ndm/bind/dhcpd will need a fixed IP address.
 You may want to assign specific IP addresses to other devices on your network.
 Some people find that pre-defining the IP addresses of all devices on the network creates a comforting feeling.
 * ndm fully configures dynamic dns for your network.
 Systems that do not have statically assigned IP addresses are automatically added to dns.
 * Easily name your own home network domain
-* The ndm configuration is maintained in a single, portable file, so it's easy to backup and restore.
+* The ndm database and configuration is maintained in a single, portable file, so it's easy to backup and restore.

 **ndm capabilities include**